remult/remult/docs/tutorials/angular/README.md

 ### Bootstrap Remult in the front-end

-In the Angular app we'll be using  `Remult` as a service, to communicate with the API server via Angular's `HttpClientModule`.
+In the Angular app we'll be using `Remult` as an Angular service, to communicate with the API server via Angular's `HttpClientModule`.

 We'll adjust the `app.module.ts` file to load the `HttpClientModule` and setup a provider for `Remult` whick will use `HttpClient` as a dependency.